percona/percona-server-mongodb-operator/source/TLS.rst

 The Percona Distribution for MongoDB Operator uses Transport Layer Security (TLS) cryptographic protocol for the following types of communication:

-* Internal - communication between Percona Distribution for MongoDB instances in the cluster
+* Internal - communication between Percona Server for MongoDB instances in the cluster
 * External - communication between the client application and the cluster

 The internal certificate is also used as an authorization method.